 Despite making mistakes many industry observers have sure meant the end of the company, Lululemon remains today a very popular brand.
 It has regained its reputation and financial losses, in large part, because it has made more of an effort to take into consideration what its customers value.

-Creating feedback opportunities provides the company – and its customers - with numerous benefits:
+Creating feedback opportunities provide Lululemon and its customers with numerous benefits: